Home

 July 2023

-Shai was officially accepted into the UCSD Cognitive Science Interdisciplinary PhD Program (IDP) and upon graduating will receive a joint PhD in Linguistics and Cognitive Science.
-This program has requirements beyond those of the home department including additional courses, further dissertation committee requirements, and the requirement for a truly interdisciplinary dissertation to receive the joint degree.
+Shai was accepted into the UCSD Cognitive Science Interdisciplinary PhD Program (IDP) and upon graduating will receive a joint PhD in Linguistics and Cognitive Science.
+This program has requirements beyond those of the home department including additional courses, further dissertation committee requirements, and the requirement for an interdisciplinary dissertation to receive the joint degree.

 June 2023